See Great Art

 The Ann Norton Sculpture Gardens are more garden than museum, but the scale of her sculptures in addition to her restored studio and an exhibition program deserves inclusion on among the best Florida art museums.
 The grounds are spectacular!

 North of the Palm Beaches by 70 miles, Ft.
 Pierce owns the state’s most legendary artistic heritage as home to the Florida Highwaymen.
-The original 26 Highwaymen painters were not formally associated as a group, but all worked out of this area during their peak from the 1950s through the 1980s.
+The original 26 Highwaymen painters were not officially associated as a group, but all worked out of this area during their peak from the 1950s through the 1980s.
 First and second generation Highwaymen continue painting in Ft.
 Pierce today.

 The Highwaymen’s great advocate was A. E. Backus, a famed Florida landscape painter from Ft.
 Pierce in his own right.
 Backus’ style highly influenced the scenic, rural imagery made famous by the Highwaymen, and while he only formally mentored Alfred Hair, he was a constant supporter, friend and aide to the artists whenever he could be – a rarity for a white man in Jim Crow Florida.